dart-lang/sdk/runtime/vm/service/service.md

   //   List
   (@Instance|Sentinel)[] elements [optional];

-  // The elements of a List instance.
+  // The elements of a Map instance.
   //
   // Provided for instance kinds:
   //   Map